SaraGandy/website/content/publication/IOW/index.md

 ---
-title: '*Ixodes ricinus* (Acari, Ixodidae) ticks and tick-borne pathogen prevalence on the Isle of Wight – an island perspective in southern England'
+title: 'Ixodes ricinus (Acari, Ixodidae) ticks and tick-borne pathogen prevalence on the Isle of Wight – an island perspective in southern England'

 # Authors